Getting Started

 WHERE organizationId = ?to every query.
 Users in Org A can never see Org B's data. - Guards: Controls which fields can be modified —

 createablefor POST,updatablefor PATCH,protectedfor action-only fields. - CRUD Access: Role-based access control for each operation.
-Members can read, only admins can write.
+All roles can read, only hiring managers can write.

 Compile and Run